evans646/GraphQL-tests/graphQL.md

 QUERY AND MUTATION TYPES
 -----------------------

-The query type is responsilbe for defining what type of data should be returned when we make the query so in the above query, we are querying for a Friend type AND then we have mutations , which is basically graphQL way of chnaging or creating new data , we can build teh mutation so users can input new data in graphQL:
+The query type is responsible for defining what type of data should be returned when we make the query so in the above query, we are querying for a Friend type AND then we have mutations , which is basically graphQL way of chnaging or creating new data , we can build teh mutation so users can input new data in graphQL:

     input FriendInput{
         id: ID